Slavery and Human Trafficking Statement – Financial Year Ending 30 April 2019

 We apply the highest possible standards in the recruitment and employment of our people.
 We conduct due diligence on our prospective employees prior to them joining Clyde & Co.
 When recruiting, we comply with all local employment legislation and any applicable regulations.

-All of our staff are expected to comply with relevant laws and professional codes of conduct, as well as Clyde & Co's internal Modern Slavery and other policies and procedures.
+All of our staff are expected to comply with relevant laws and professional codes of conduct, as well as Clyde & Co's internal Anti-Slavery and Human Trafficking Policy, Whistleblowing Policy, and other policies and procedures.

 We organised online training on modern slavery to be completed by key individuals globally that we have identified as dealing with any aspect of procurement on behalf of Clyde & Co.